 - This art supplies kit is our favorite because it has everything we needed to get started.

 - This rolling storage cart helps to keep our craft supplies organized.

 Saltwater Kids has this great outdoor scavenger hunt idea that includes things from the ocean!
 Kids can explore their environment in a whole new way.

 Bring Joy shares a lovely nature scavenger hunt complete with visuals.

 I love this idea of using a recycled egg carton to collect scavenger hunt items in!
 A pail or bucket would work too.

-The Taylor House shares how you can laminate the list and mark things off using a dry erase marker.
+The Taylor House shares how you can laminate the list and mark nature items off using a dry erase marker.
 A brilliant way to create fun memories!

 Angenuity shares these fun outdoor hunts that would make the perfect activity for a child’s birthday party.
 Team members simply collect different items in a paper bag to complete the outdoor scavenger hunt list.

-Make and Takes has these great scavenger hunt printables that look like a great time!
+Make and Takes has these scavenger hunt printables that look like a great time!